rbatorsky/intro-to-ngs-bioinformatics/lessons/01_Setup.md

 - Download data

 # Log into the HPC cluster's On Demand interface
-1. Open a Chrome browser visit [ondemand.cluster.tufts.edu](ondemand.cluster.tufts.edu)
+1. Open a Chrome browser and enter the URL [ondemand.cluster.tufts.edu](ondemand.cluster.tufts.edu)
 2. Log in with your Tufts Credentials
 3. On the top menu bar choose Clusters->HPC Shell Access
 <img src="../img/od_terminal.png" width="400">